Jbithell/rpi-deep-pantilt/README.md

 ### `FLOAT32` model (`ssd_mobilenet_v3_small_coco_2019_08_14`)

-`rpi-deep-pantilt detect` and `rpi-deep-pantilt track` perform inferences using this model.
+`rpi-lectureTrack detect` and `rpi-lectureTrack track` perform inferences using this model.
 Bounding box and class predictions render at roughly *6 FPS* on a *Raspberry Pi 4*.

 The model is derived from  `ssd_mobilenet_v3_small_coco_2019_08_14` in [tensorflow/models](https://github.com/tensorflow/models).
 I extended the model with an NMS post-processing layer, then converted to a format compatible with TensorFlow 2.x (FlatBuffer).